County Road 20 Speed Limit Reduction Approved

 During his November 28 inaugural speech, Prue mentioned some changes, including, publishing the agenda a week before the meeting so that would give everyone an opportunity to know what’s happening and to be part of the process.
 He hoped Council would agree to allow more public deputations without having to all put their hands up and waive the rules every single time; he thought people should have the right to make a deputation before Council when the item is on the agenda.

-I wanted to speak to an agenda item so I completed the online delegation form and Deputy Clerk Sarah Sabihuddin emailed:
+I wanted to speak to a January 29, 2024 agenda item, AMCTO Advocacy Update – Looking Ahead: A Proactive Submission to Modernize the Municipal Freedom of Information and Protection of Privacy Act, so I completed the online delegation form and Deputy Clerk Sarah Sabihuddin emailed:

 Thank you for your email expressing your intention to speak on agenda item 17.1 – “AMCTO Advocacy Update – Looking Ahead: A Proactive Submission to Modernize the Municipal Freedom of Information and Protection of Privacy Act.”